Bhattarai Research Group

 Ephraim Bililign (Student 2012: The Early College at Guilford, Greensboro, NC)

-: Won first prize in group poster competition organized by ERC-RMB
+Accomplishments: Won first prize in group poster competition organized by ERC-RMB

 NSF Content Mentoring Project